Early Australian Literature #

 Charles was born in 1813.
 By this time his father had gained advancement as Schoolmaster at Windsor, so his children gained an education having access to a number of libraries, including Samuel Marsden’s, known as the “flogging parson”.

-Harpur’s early poetry, inspired by the Australian muse evoked the actual beauty of a little town, planned by Governor Macquarie on the cultivated countryside of the river:
+Harpur’s early poetry, (his first poem appeared in Sydney papers before he was twenty) inspired by the Australian muse evoked the actual beauty of a little town, planned by Governor Macquarie on the cultivated countryside of the river:

 For I felt thee- ev’n then, wildly, wondrously musing